 With P1 (white) = 22 / x and P2 (white) = 21 / (x-1)

-This can be illustrated in the following equation which we transform in a way that a zero is left on one side.
+This can be illustrated with the following equation which we set equal to zero.

 Now, we solve the quadratic equation with the p-q-formula, using the variables p = - 1 and q = (22 * 21) / 0.15, and resolve into „x“.

 There are 56 socks and consequently 28 pairs of socks in Paul‘s drawer.
-As we know that 11 pairs are white socks, 17 pairs (28 – 11 = 17) of black socks remain in Paul’s drawer.
+Since we already know that 11 pairs are white socks, 17 pairs (28 – 11 = 17) of black socks remain in Paul’s drawer.